brianhigh/research-computing/Networking_Script.md

 Network equipment can be organized in different so-called topologies.
 Common examples include mesh hub and spoke, and bus.
 The Internet can be considered the biggest example going of a mesh network.
 Closer to home and on a LAN a hub and spoke, or star, topology is more likely to be found.

+* Mesh Star and Tree arguably more common in this era
+* Complex networks can combine elements of multiple topologies.

 Link Layer Technologies (Ethernet Rules!)
 ==============================================================